 - to enable your participation in our NPC Rewards loyalty program, and our administration of that program including: providing you with information about your account, allowing you to access benefits and rewards, and to manage your choices regarding program activity;

-- to support our advertising and marketing activities, which may include allowing you to participate in promotions and contests, and to provide you with information and promotional materials, and other marketing communications, regarding NPC and NPC’s related brands and subsidiary businesses;
+- to support our advertising and marketing activities, which may include allowing you to participate in promotions and contests, and to provide you with information and promotional materials, and other marketing communications, regarding NPC and NPC’s related brands and subsidiary businesses and approved partnerships;

 - to verify that any information submitted by you is accurate and complete;